Can I have 'delayed cord clamping' and harvest cord blood for banking?

-So if your definition of 'delayed' is more than one minute, the answer to the question is NO> you can not have delayed cord clamping and cord blood collection.
+If your definition of 'delayed' is more than one minute, the answer to the question is NO, you can not have delayed cord clamping and cord blood collection.

 (read about the Language of Birth Plans in this excerpt from The Book)

 The next questions you need to consider:

 What gains are made from banking the cord blood?

 What gains are made by allowing all the blood to go to the baby at birth?

 Why do you want to store the cord blood?

 What alternatives are there to gathering stem cells?